Villa Boscoreale: Metropolitan Museum cubiculum reconstruction

 The fullest reconstruction from original frescoes at present is of a bedroom (cubiculum diurnum), one of the holdings of the Metropolitan Museum since 1903, and since 2007 a feature of the new Roman Gallery.
 It consists of most of a newly cleaned and reconstructed set of walls entirely painted in highly accomplished fresco.
 These spacious Roman II Style murals represent their walls as open above socle or dado height, except for the architraves above and a few columns that, together with those other features, frame vividly coloured architectural views of buildings, columns, landscape, garden scenes, religious statues, beyond, emphasizing expansion and grandeur, but including no humans and only a few birds on the short, window wall.
 This is also the technique in other unreconstructed rooms.
 For example, In another bedroom, known as Room M, the frescoes depict columns that appear to expand into another room, giving the sense of a much larger, almost unending, space.
 The facing long walls (19 ft or 5.8 m) of the Metropolitan cubiculum are mirror images of each other, possibly by transfer, with variations.
 In addition, each is divided into four panels by painted columns.

 Distance in these paintings is built up through a series of orthogonal architectural surfaces, and indicated by overlap occlusion, foreshortening, diminution, pronounced aerial perspective, but without consistent vanishing points.
 Modelling is indicated by side-shading with slight, selective cast shadow.
 Pompeian red in front planes, contrasting with the blue tone of the fainter, further planes, provides an additional effective cue for depth.
 The room had one, north-facing, outside window, through which pyroclastic flows from Vesuvius appear to have entered.
 As part of the sophisticated depictive scheme, the dado or lower parts of the walls are depicted as themselves, but in First Style.
 Ledges and niches there show near objects: "metal and glass vases on shelves and tables appearing to project out from the wall", playfully belying the common impression that perspective is always for depicting recession from the picture plane.
-In other parts of the Villa there are brightly colored nonfigurative walls, in First Style, some of which are on display at the Metropolitan Museum of Art and the Louvre Museum.
+In other parts of the Villa there are brightly coloured non-figurative walls, in First Style, some of which are on display at the Metropolitan Museum of Art and the Louvre Museum.